bartbutenaers/Node-RED-Tailscale-Tutorial/README.md

 | Cloudflare (Zero Trust)  | Easy to setup  | Pretty complex to setup  |
 | Ngrok  | Very easy to setup  | No Letsencrypt certificates, limited traffic, ...  |

-Not saying that these solutions are no good!
-They are very popular choices, but they simply didn't match my use case:
+Not saying at all that these solutions are no good!
+They are very popular choices, but they simply didn't match my personal use case:
 + My free time is too limited to setup and maintain something complex like Cloudflare.
 + One day I will need to explain my wife and kids how stuff works in our house, in case I ever won't be around anymore.
 Which won't be an easy one, so I 'try' to keep it as simple as possible...
 + I don't want to make my setup complex, by having to setup my own reverse proxy (like e.g. Caddy, Nginx, ...).
 I want my networking service to take care of that too.